loopnaz/loopnaz/content/about/mission.md

 > <cite>[The Church of the Nazarene][cotn-mission]</cite>

-As Nazarenes, we're convinced that discipleship doesn't just happen—in fact, it _canr’'t happen without compassion_.
+As Nazarenes, we're convinced that discipleship doesn't just happen—in fact, it _can’t happen without compassion_.
 Our name is our constant reminder and open invitation to follow the example of Jesus of Nazareth in caring for those who suffer among us and to share hope.

 > ## The Mission of Nazarene Compassionate Ministries